Gingerbread Bars with Cream Cheese Frosting

 - Cream cheese frosting – Combine the cream cheese, powdered sugar, and vanilla extract until smooth.
 Spread it over the cooled gingerbread.
 Top with a few sprinkles and create a swirl with an offset spatula.

 Pro tip – Make sure the gingerbread is completely cold before you frost it.
-Otherwise, it will melt. - Use a sharp bread knife cut into 16 squares (as shown in the video).
+Otherwise, it will melt. - Use a sharp bread knife to cut into 16 squares (as shown in the video).

 Tips for success